Lifecycle Callbacks Deep Dive

 connectedCallback Execution & Layout Thrashing Prevention

-connectedCallback fires synchronously when the element is appended, but it can trigger multiple times during route transitions or dynamic DOM manipulation.
+connectedCallback fires synchronously when the element is appended, but it can fire multiple times during route transitions or dynamic DOM manipulation.
 Always guard against re-entrancy.
-To prevent layout thrashing, batch DOM reads and writes using requestAnimationFrame or the ResizeObserver API:
+To prevent layout thrashing, batch DOM reads and writes using requestAnimationFrame:

 connectedCallback() {